zhaox97/Nebula/README.md

 Note: I recommend you run a longer command to start your container...
 See below for details:

+**Recommended Command for Mac users**:

+`docker run -v $(pwd)/CosmosD3:/www/CosmosD3/ -v $(pwd)/Nebula-Pipeline:/www/Nebula-Pipeline/ -p 80:8081 --name nebula_runner1  nebulaserver`

+**Recommended Command for Windows users**:

-`docker run -v "$(pwd)"/CosmosD3:/www/CosmosD3/ -v "$(pwd)"/Nebula-Pipeline:/www/Nebula-Pipeline/ -p 80:8081 --name nebula_runner1  nebulaserver`
+`docker run -v $(pwd)\CosmosD3:/www/CosmosD3/ -v $(pwd)\Nebula-Pipeline:/www/Nebula-Pipeline/ -p 80:8081 --name nebula_runner1  nebulaserver`

-To figure out how to **connect to your app**, you need to know which IP address your Docker container is running on.
+Lastly, to figure out how to **connect to your app**, you need to know which IP address your Docker container is running on.
 Docker containers run on the IP address associated with the daemon that it's being run on.
-To figure out what that IP address is, run
+To figure out what that IP address is, first try

 `docker-machine ip default`

 in a different terminal window (which will tell you the IP address associated with your default daemon; if you've specified a different one, replace `default` with the name of your other daemon).
 For some machines, this may be `127.0.0.1` (i.e., localhost), whereas others (particularly those that use the older Docker Toolbox), this may be `192.168.99.100`.
 For example, for a machine running Docker Toolbox that has mapped the host port `4000` to the container's port, you would access Andromeda through the URL `192.168.99.100:4000/cosmos/andromeda.html`.

+If you are having difficulties connecting to your app, you may need to instead find the proper IP address by running

+`ipconfig`

+This command will print network information into your terminal.
+Look for a line that reads, "Ethernet adapter vEthernet (DockerNAT)," and use the IPv4 address listed there (e.g., 10.0.75.1).
+For more information or additional troubleshooting, you can start by looking at [this StackOverflow page](https://stackoverflow.com/questions/40746453/how-to-connect-to-docker-host-from-container-on-windows-10-docker-for-windows).

 ### Other Useful Docker Commands

 #### Additional Options for Running Containers
 As previously mentioned, you can add more to your `docker run` command to make it do even more powerful things for you.
 Here's a few of available options:
 * `--name containerName` : You specify the container's name yourself as `containerName`.
 Otherwise, a randomly generated name will be assigned to it.
 Specifying the name yourself is useful since it means you will know what your container's name is, making it easier to stop or restart the container later (as described below).
 In the example above, I use `--name nebula_runner1`.
 Note that the specified `containerName` must be unique.
 (See below to remove existing containers, which may have the same name as the name you're trying to use.)
 * `-v /full/path/to/hostDir:/full/path/to/container/dir` : The specified directory in your host machine will be mounted to the specified directory in your container.
 Since your container is running a static image, this means that traditionally you would have to rebuild your image to see any changes reflected in how your container operates.
 By instead mounting a host directory, you can make changes to things in your host machine and see those changes instantly reflected in your container.
 Note that this doesn't change your image, however, so rebuilding your image regularly is still a good idea.
 Additionally, don't try to mount the entire Nebula directory as the node_modules directory contained within will conflict with the node_modules directory that your container tries to make to let the Node.js server run properly.
 The result will be that the process will crash, causing your container to automatically stop running.
-(It's not very useful to mount the Node.js files anyways since you would have to restart the npm process to see those changes.
+(It's not very useful to mount the Node.js files anyways since the container begins running (with the `npm start` command), and then the mounting takes place, meaning changes to files like nebuja.js won't be visible unless you resart the npm process.
 But if that process stops, then the container stops, so you might as well rebuild the image and start a new container.)
 In the example above, I mount both the Nebula-Pipeline and CosmosD3 directories from my host machine to the container to let me make and see changes easily.
+   * **Note for Windows users**: Windows users should use '\' instead of '/' when defining the file paths on your local machine, but keep '/' for the host machine.
+See the recommended command above for an example.
 * `-d` : You can run your Docker container run in a detached state.
 According to the official [docs](https://docs.docker.com/engine/reference/run/#detached--d), "by design, containers started in detached mode exit when the root process used to run the container exits."
 Therefore, using this detached state may be useful if you want your Docker container to continue after the main process (dictated by CMD) terminates.
 However, it does mean that the container's output will no longer be printed out to your host's terminal.

-#### Stopping, Starting, and Removing Containers
+#### Stopping, Starting, Attaching and Removing Containers
 To stop a container, you need the container's name.
 If you forgot it or didn't specify a name, you can get the information by running `docker ps`.
 Then, run `docker stop containerName`.
 Following my examples above, I would run `docker stop nebula_runner1`.

 Note, however, that this doesn't completely remove the container; it has merely stopped running.
 Using `docker ps -a` will show you all containers, including those that aren't currently running.
-What this lets you do is run `docker start containerName` to restart the same, previously defined container.
-If you no longer want the container (e.g., because you want to define a new container with the same name as an existing container), you can remove it using `docker container rm containerID#` (where the `containerID#` is obtained from `docker ps -a`).
+What this lets you do is run `docker start containerName` to restart the same, previously defined container (including all the mounting settings you used when you initially ran the container).
+However, notice that you are starting the container in a detached state.
+To attach to a container that you are detached to (either by starting a pre-existing container or using the `-d` flag mentioned above, you can use the command `docker attach containerName`.
+Attaching to a container will allow you to start seeing any *new* output in that container, but you will not be able to see any previous output in that container.

-Have a ton of extra images or containers you want to get rid of?
+Have images or containers you want to get rid of?
 One of these commands may help you (with more information available [here](https://linuxize.com/post/how-to-remove-docker-images-containers-volumes-and-networks/):
-* `docker container rm containerID#` : Removes the container with the specified `containerID#`
+* `docker container rm containerID` : Removes the container with the specified containerID, which is either the container's ID number or its name (which can both be obtained using `docker ps -a`)
 * `docker container prune` : Removes all stopped containers
 * `docker image prune` : Removes all dangling images
 * `docker system prune` : Removes all stopped containers, all dangling images, and all unused networks